gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/10-advanced-express/README.md

   - optionally may signed by passing `secret` string  which assigns `req.secret`
 - signed cookies are digital signature cryptographic signature not to encrypt or hide information instead it is to verify its integrity (haven't change like wax seal)
 - [HMAC Generator / Tester Tool](https://www.freeformatter.com/hmac-generator.html) computes a **Hash-based message authentication codes (HMAC)** using a secret key

+## Sessions

+- **Cookies** are not very practical (or secure) to store a lot of data client-side, cons:
+  - limit maximum size
+  - size of a cookie (how much does it store)
+- **Sessions** are a server-side data store that we use to make HTTP stateful
+  - Instead of storing data using cookies, we store the data on the server-side and then send the browser a cookie that can be used to retrieve the data
+- `express-session` module is an HTTP server-side framework used to create and manage a session middleware
+  - `secret` option is used to encode and decode the information in the session
+  - `resave` and `saveUninitialized` options are required to remove deprecated warning